Community Safety Partnership Plan (2017-2021)

 How can you get involved?

-There are many ways you can get involved in tackling crime, anti-social behaviour and substance misuse and reducing re-offending:
+There are many ways you can get involved in tackling crime, anti-social behaviour, substance misuse and reducing re-offending:

 - say no to crime and anti-social behaviour, for example, do not buy goods you suspect may be stolen